rusellkhx/FireBaseExampleAuth/README.md

 # FireBaseExampleAuth
-Introduction to firebase, implementing user registration and authorization in this test project.
+Introduction to Firebase, implementing user registration and authorization in this test project.